glycerine/spin_paxos/README.md

 alert on an update, making polling un-necessary and then only the much less common writes would contend.
-Of course clients still have to poll once on their startup and to establish an change-notification channel.
+Of course clients still have to poll once on their startup and to establish a change-notification channel, (and probably heart-beats too, e.g. to detect partition).
 Startup and restart are comparatively rare, so to me this is a big win for simpler and smaller code.
 I use this approach in my own systems to keep